refinedev/refine/documentation/docs/api-reference/core/components/refine-config.md

 Can be used to hide a `resource` in `Sider`.
 This resource is also filtered in the `useMenu` hook.

 :::tip
-You can also pass any type of property into the options object.
+You can also pass any type of property into the `meta` object.
 This property you pass can be received from the [useResource](/api-reference/core/hooks/resource/useResource.md) and [useResourceWithRoute](/api-reference/core/hooks/resource/useResourceWithRoute.md) hooks as well as the components rendered in the `list`, `create`, `edit` and `show` pages.

 ```tsx
 type DataType = {